10: ON CONNECTED VOICES

 China has been relatively successful in the fact that created its own search engines, created its own social media, and Russia to some degree is following the same footsteps.

-And additionally, this would serve as a model for other countries to begin to realize alright, since these conglomerates based in the US are in the forefront and it’s not possible to compete, then let us just simply close access or confine ourselves to working on what we have internal.
+And additionally, this would serve as a model for other countries to begin to realise alright, since these conglomerates based in the US are in the forefront and it’s not possible to compete, then let us just simply close access or confine ourselves to working on what we have internal.
 And this leads to nationalism on the rise and leading to more people no longer communicating with others across the globe and contained within their own bubbles and their own national boundaries.

 And that’s fragmentation.
 That’s clear and simple.
 So even with the infrastructure that exists today, fragmentation online is still possible.
 And the fact of the matter is that the most and the highest concentration of cameras detecting any group of people is in London, not in Beijing.